Home » Frugal Living Ideas » Passing it Forward: Your Guide to Handling Infant Hand-Me-Down Rules

 This post may contain affiliate links.
 When you use them, you help support this site.
 For more information, please read the Disclosure Policy

 If you have children, the “hand-me-down” chain can result in tons of free clothes and toys for your children.
-And the benefits go far deeper.
-However, there are some items that don’t do well as hand-me-downs, especially for infants.
+There are some items that don’t do well as hand-me-downs, especially for infants.

 I am not the only one who feels this way.
 In fact, many families work hard to decrease the expense that comes with having kids.
 One way to save lots of money is by searching out good deals on only the items you need.